 TENITA: CALIFORNIA

 Raised in a strict, Pentecostal church, Tenita loves her thirty-three-year-old daughter fiercely—even though Tammi is a lesbian and Tenita firmly believes homosexuality is a sin.
 As Tenita says, her daughter’s sexuality “does not in any way diminish the love” she has for her, but it does present multiple challenges for both.
 As a mom in the early stages of the journey toward acceptance, Tenita offers audiences a fascinating study of a mother in flux who is deeply conflicted by her deep, abiding love for her child and the teachings of her faith.
+UPDATE: Since the film’s release Tenita has become fully affirming!!!

 To visit the Mama Bears press page, click here.